haseeb-heaven/glucose-gpt/ENHANCED_CODERUNNER_SUMMARY.md

 ## 🚀 Next Steps

-The enhanced CodeRunner can now be integrated into GlucoseGPT to provide:
+The enhanced CodeRunner can now be integrated into Glucose-GPT to provide:
 - Automatic execution of AI-generated data analysis code
 - Interactive display of glucose trend analysis
 - Statistical summaries and visualizations